rpedde/r60-std/qmk_firmware/r60-std/readme.md

 Get qmk from https://github.com/qmk/qmk_firwmare

-Check out rev aaa67f, link this directory as "r60-std" in keyboards, and then 'make default' from the linked directory.
-A r60-std_default.hex should appear in the root of the qmk directory.
+Check out rev aaa67f, link this directory as "r60" in keyboards, and then make from the linked directory.
+A r60_default.hex should appear in the root of the qmk directory.

 ### Default